elkoDev/bcs-engineering-dsl/README.md

-# bcs-engineering-dsl
+# BCS Engineering Framework

-## 1. Prerequisites
+## 1 Prerequisites

 - Windows with TcXaeShell Version 15.0 or higher

-## 2. Example
+## 2 Installation and Usage

-To run the example in the folder [language/example](language/example), you need to follow the following steps.
+To install the complete framework, you need to install three components:

+1. VS Code extension: `BCS Engineering DSL`
+2. `bcs-engineering-cli` - The CLI to generate the artifacts from the DSL files.
+3. `TcAutomation` - The tool to create and deploy the TwinCAT project from the generated artifacts.

+After the installation you can have a look at the [example](language/example) folder to see how to use the framework.

-### 2.1 Generate the artifacts
+### 2.1 Install bcs-engineering-cli and VS Code Extension

-For this follow the installation instructions in the [bcs-engineering-dsl](language/README.md) README file.
+To install the `bcs-engineering-cli` and `BCS Engineering DSL` VS Code extension, follow the installation and usage instructions in the [README](language/README.md) file.

 ### 2.2 Install TcAutomation

-_TcAutomation_ is responsible for the creation of the corresponding TwinCAT project given the generated artifacts.
+_TcAutomation_ is responsible for the creation and deployment of the corresponding TwinCAT project given the generated artifacts.
 To install it, you need to run the `TcAutomationInstaller.exe`.
 To create the installer, follow the steps described in the [TcAutomation](TcAutomation/README.md) README file.

 ### 2.3 Check TcAutomation Installation